magnus-wright/Video-Game-Sales-Analysis/README.md

 ## Data Source

-The data used in this analysis is sourced from Kaggle, the data can be accessed [here](https://www.kaggle.com/datasets/rush4ratio/video-game-sales-with-ratings) which provides information on video game sales across different regions.
+The data used in this analysis is sourced from Kaggle, the data can be accessed [here](https://www.kaggle.com/datasets/rush4ratio/video-game-sales-with-ratings) which provides information on video game sales across different regions, genres and gaming platforms.

 ## Analysis Overview